win-acme/win-acme.github.io/reference/cli.md

    --keepexisting
      While renewing, do not remove the previous certificate.

+   --acl-read
+     List of additional principals (besides the owners of the store) that should get read permission on the private key of the certificate.

    --acl-fullcontrol
-     List of additional principals (besides the owners of the store) that should get full control permissions on the private key of the certificate.
+     List of additional principals (besides the owners of the store) that should get full control permission on the private key of the certificate.

 ```
 ## Central Certificate Store plugin